 Phase 2 – Clinical Programme

-Upon completion of Phase 1, the student will proceed to Phase 2 of the program which is the clinical phase.
+The student, upon completion of Phase 1, will proceed to Phase 2 of the program, which is the clinical phase.
 This phase covers year 3, 4 and 5.
-It is conducted at hospitals and health clinics designated as teaching centres for the faculty.
+It is conducted at government hospitals and health clinics designated as teaching centres for the faculty.
 The student will undergo rotational postings of 2 to 8 weeks in the disciplines outlined in the programme structure.
 Students have to pass the Final Professional Examination at the end of year 5 to graduate.

 |1||Basic Medical Sciences||MBMS 6119|